ardriveapp/ardrive-bats-docker/README.md

 # Bats Docker

+Docker image with every tool you need to test the Ardrive CLI with BATS.

 We *strongly* suggest to load recommended VSCode extensions for this to work with BATS

 jq, GNU parallels are included.
 Vim is the default text editor.